12 Amazing Slider Website Designs [Examples & When to use]

 Often a user that comes onto a website wants to know straight away what the website does and what benefits it gives them.
 A slider can be a quicker way to reassure a user what they came for.
 It provides a brief overview of content or features in a consumable manner, it allows visitors to make a quicker decision on the information they have been given.

-Sliders are great on websites that get updated often, such as news websites.
+Sliders are great on websites that get updated often.
 Sliders can be used as focus points for new information or content.
 Allowing users to get the latest updates without navigating to a lengthy article at first.

 Advantages of a Well Designed Slider Example